 How long does it typically take to have your ducts cleaned?

 There are so many variables that make up the answer to this question.
 It is everything that we’ve mentioned above and more.
-Some professional duct cleaning companies might have better equipment or more workforce behind them to do the job faster.
+Some professional duct cleaning companies might have better equipment or a larger workforce behind them to do the job faster.

 Regardless, when they conduct the home inspection and evaluation, they should be able to provide a reasonable time frame.